omaryazji/VolleyLite/README.md

-- Ceate a new instacne of Request class and set the properities :
+- Ceate an instacne of Request class and set the properities :

 ###### Get Request